-The site is 50 ha with a production area covering 8 ha consisting of growing areas, a propagation facility that is used 6 months of the year, and a potting area.
+The site is 50 ha with a production area covering 8 ha consisting of growing areas, a propagation facility used 6 months of the year, and a potting area.
 The irrigation system operates during the day all year-round producing an average of 7,500 units per ha per year.

 The annual energy consumption for the site during the 2019-2020 period was 16,925kWh at a cost of $5,482, and energy consumption on the farm consists of: